wfcommons/wfinstances-browser/meetings.md

 Date: 2/18/25

 Business:
 - Short meeting to talk about next steps for project
 - Went over plan to add timescale feature to zoom in on graph

 Actions:
 - Changed the usage graph to show data by month
 - Added another line in graph for distinct IPs for a month
 ---
 ### Meeting 6 (Week: 2/25 - 3/1)

 Date: 2/25/25

 Business:
 - Discussed implementing new way to populate the database
 - Use git clone and git pull

 Actions:
 - Make graph legend use lines instead of square/rectangle for representation
+- Change modal size and chart zoom/pan sensitivity
 - Implement the new GitHub crawl (git clone)